-Every scene and every shot of "The Ring," the smart American remake of the popular 1998 Japanese horror film "Ringu," contains a nearly suffocating feeling of dread.
-It weighs down heavily on the characters' lives and the viewer's head, refusing to let up.
+Every scene and every shot of "The Ring," the smart American remake of the popular 1998 Japanese horror film "Ringu," prompts a nearly asphyxiating aura of dread.
+It weighs down heavily on the characters' lives and viewers' heads, refusing to let up.
 Directed by Gore Verbinski (2001's "The Mexican

-") with a sharp eye for visual detail and a keen sense of generating suspense, the film is a creepy and considerably unsettling experience that works its way deeply under your skin.
+") with a sharp eye for visual detail and a keen sense of generating suspense, the film is a creepy and considerably unsettling experience that works its way deeply under one's skin.

-Enter single mother and news reporter Rachel Keller (Naomi Watts), who is asked by her sister (Lindsay Frost) to investigate the circumstances surrounding daughter Katie's mysterious sudden death.
+The startling, deliberately paced prologue is a real attention-grabber.
+During a sleepover, two teenage girls, Katie (Amber Tamblyn) and Becca (Rachael Bella), discuss an urban legend wherein watchers of a cursed videotape immediately receive a telephone call informing them they have only seven days to live.
+After Katie confesses to Becca that she watched it exactly a week ago, things readily grow dire.
+Enter news reporter Rachel Keller (Naomi Watts), a single mother who is asked by her sister (Lindsay Frost) to investigate the circumstances surrounding daughter Katie's mysterious sudden death.
 Rachel's research ultimately leads her to the infamous tape in question.
-When she watches it and, to her horror, receives the cryptic phone call, the countdown to her impending death begins.
+When she views it and, to her horror, receives the cryptic phone call, the countdown to her impending death begins.
 Unless Rachel can find out where the tape originated and put a stop to the curse, she faces the same fate as her unfortunate niece.

-"The Ring" is a superbly crafted horror film that, rare to form, does not lessen the impact or dumb down its foreign counterpart.
-Not overly violent and with almost no gore, the unshakable effectiveness it mutters up comes from what is hinted at, but not seen.
+"The Ring" is a superbly crafted horror film that, rare to form, does not dumb down or lessen the impact of its foreign counterpart.
+Not overly violent and with almost no gore, the unshakable effectiveness it musters up comes from what is hinted at, but not seen.
 This tactic works magnificently, since the characters themselves are faced with something that they do not understand.
 The opening scene, for example, has a setup similar to 1996's "Scream," but instead of ending in a bloodbath, opts for nothing more than a horrific sense of not knowing what to expect.
-Another sequence involving a crazed horse that gets loose on a barge headed for an island is spectacularly tense and imaginative.
+Another sequence involving a crazed horse getting loose on a barge en route to Pacific Northwest's fictional Moesko Island is spectacularly tense and imaginative.

 Naomi Watts, in her first leading role in a studio picture, does not disappoint after her breakthrough work in last year's David Lynch masterpiece, "Mulholland Drive

 ."
-As Rachel, whose situation grows even grimmer after her ex-boyfriend (Martin Henderson) and young son (David Dorfman) view the tape themselves, Watts' performance is fresh and likable.
+As Rachel, whose situation grows even grimmer after her ex-boyfriend, Noah (Martin Henderson), and young son, Aidan (David Dorfman), view the tape themselves, Watts' performance is fresh and likable, contemplative and typically layered.
 Great character actor Brian Cox (2002's "The Bourne Identity

 ") is a welcome addition as a man with close ties to the tape, and Daveigh Chase (2001's "Donnie Darko

-") is unnervingly good as a child who somehow is behind the tape's origin.
+") is unnervingly good as a child somehow behind the tape's origin.

 ©2002 by Dustin Putman